 CDS Frequently Asked Questions

-What factors/qualities are evaluated when an applicant is being considered for acceptance into the Speech-Language Pathology program?
+What factors/qualities are evaluated when applicants are considered for acceptance into the graduate program?
+Academic performances, experiences, extracurricular activities, recommendation letters, GRE scores, and intent letter.

-Fredonia has many agreements with hospitals, outpatient rehabilitation centers, skilled nursing facilities, adult treatment centers, clinics, childhood centers, and schools.
+What types of clinical placements are available?
+In addition to our departmental clinic, the Youngerman Center for Communication Disorders, Fredonia has agreements with many hospitals, outpatient rehabilitation centers, skilled nursing facilities, adult treatment centers, clinics, childhood centers, and schools.

-Placements in Canada are extremely limited due to availability of ASHA certified Speech Language Pathologists and Canadian University students given placement priority.
+Placements in Canada are limited due to availability of ASHA certified Speech Language Pathologists and to the preferences afforded to Canadian University students.

 Establishing outside affiliation agreements is a time consuming process.
 As such, new affiliation agreements are only pursued if they can be established within a reasonable amount of time and effort.

-Typically, Canadian certification can be met, however students are responsible for tracking clinical hour requirements according to the Canadian providence they seek to register.
-Canadian students who plan to work in Ontario need to consult the College of Audiology and Speech-Language Pathology of Ontario (CASLPO) requirements.
+Will my degree meet Canadian requirements?
+As Fredonia has graduated many Canadian students, we work with them to ensure their program will meet their certification requirements.
+Ultimately, each student is responsible for tracking clinical hour requirements of the Canadian providence in which they seek to register.
+Those who plan to work in Ontario will need to consult with the College of Audiology and Speech-Language Pathology of Ontario (CASLPO) requirements.

 My undergraduate degree is not in Communication Disorders.
 Can I be accepted into the graduate program?
 If you have an undergraduate degree in a different discipline and have earned a minimum of 3.0 GPA, the department will advise you of courses you need to complete in order to become eligible to apply to graduate programs in Speech-Language Pathology.